cevoaustralia/tag-sentinel/README.md

   - `pip to be added..`

 ## Installation
-This tool has been designed to add AWS resources as modules, so that they can be provisioned in separate, for example if you want sentinel to verify tag policies on RDS instances then there will be an RDS module.
+This tool has been designed to add AWS resources as modules, so that they can be provisioned in separate, for example if you want tag-sentinel to verify tag policies on RDS instances then there will be an RDS module.
 This is the list of supported modules

 - [EC2 instances](services/ec2)